Many people approaching retirement feel a quiet pressure to “get it right.”

 What This Means for Real Life

-When predictions drive decisions, many people often:
+When predictions drive decisions, people often:

 - Make reactive changes based on headlines or fear